All Episodes

 Adrian Peterson's baby mama.

-This is a another one.
+This is another one.

-Um, and uh she's uh former dancer.
+And she's a former dancer.

-Oh, look at Snurgly.
+Oh, look at Snerdly.

 It's a TMZ story.

-Now I think this I find funny too.
+Now, I think this I find funny, too.

-I'm sorry, I'm actually in a giddy mood from the Associated Press, relief around the world as U.S. avoids debt default.
+From the Associated Press, relief around the world as U.S. avoids debt default.

 Relief around the world.